 Getting submittals approved on time is crucial to ensure a project is on schedule.
 To ensure they are on track, status updates, and reports are frequently requested from the project engineer managing them.

 Implement project management solutions that enable you to create detailed and custom reports and dashboards.
-Furthermore, as these reports are shared with owners or other interested parties, it’s important they look professional.
+Furthermore, as these reports are shared with the project owner or other interested parties, it’s important they look professional.
 For instance, some technology lets users easily create a PDF report that displays a selection from their submittals packages all with their logo on it.

 If you’re looking to automate and standardize submittals on your project, consider adopting industry-specific tools from Autodesk Construction Cloud.
 By using the right software as a tool to help move submittals along, you can get to construction faster with a reduced risk of error, delays, and cost overruns.